Home Nursing Home Abuse

 Getting an Omaha Elder Abuse Lawyer Involved

 Taking legal action can be a daunting task, but for a matter as serious as nursing home abuse, contacting a law firm should be a top priority, and Bottlinger Law L.L.C. is here to help.
 We can provide assistance on how to regain your assets from financial abuse or file a lawsuit against a nursing home.
-Contact an Omaha nursing home abuse attorney at our office at (402) 505-8234 for a free consultation.
+Contact an Omaha personal injury attorney at our office at (402) 505-8234 for a free consultation.

 Case Results